Gary (Tampa): History

-Etymology

-The name Gary was officially recognized with the establishment of the Gary post office in 1898.
-The official plat of "Gary-Town" was recorded in May 1903.
-The Gary neighborhood included both Gary-Town and Spanish Park, located to its east.
-The neighborhood's boundaries extended from 26th Street on the west to 40th Street on the east.
-The population included Anglos, Italians, Spaniards and Cubans.
-Celery farming played a prominent role in Gary.
-The neighborhood also included cigar factories, a citrus packing house, dairies, a blacksmith shop, churches, boarding houses and several retail establishments.
+The Gary post office was established in 1898, but an official plat of "Gary-Town" was not recorded until May 1903.
+The Gary neighborhood was bounded by 26th Street on the west to 40th Street on the east and included both Gary-Town and Spanish Park, located to its east.
+The population at this time was a mixture of Anglos, Italians, Spaniards and Cubans.
+Celery farming played a prominent role in the early years, but the neighborhood's industries also included cigar factories, a citrus packing house, dairies, and a blacksmith shop.

-Logistics

-Gary, located to the east of Ybor City just east of 30th Street, incorporated on Oct.
-9, 1915.
-Its settlement goes back a dozen years earlier, when the Hendry & Knight Real Estate Co. subdivided the "Celebrated Neyland's Celery Farm Land" and put it up for sale in April 1903.

-The company took out a full-page advertisement in the May 3, 1903, Tampa Tribune.
-The ad featured the legal plot of "Garytown" along with a glowing description of the potential for real estate investors.
-The ad was printed in three languages (English, Spanish and Italian), which shows the multicultural nature of Tampa and Ybor City at that time.

-The original plot of Gary was fairly small.
-The Atlantic Coast Line railroad tracks just north of Sixth Avenue served as the southern boundary and 11th Avenue was the northern boundary, while 26th Street and 28th Street served as the western and eastern limits.
+Hendry & Knight Real Estate Co. subdivided the "Celebrated Neyland's Celery Farm Land" in 1903 and sold lots in the new neighborhood.
+Their advertising was printed in three languages (English, Spanish and Italian) due to the multicultural nature of nearby Tampa and Ybor City.
+The original boundaries stretched from 11th Avenue in the north to the Atlantic Coast Line railroad tracks just north of Sixth Avenue in south, and from 26th Street and 28th Street on the west and east, respectively.

-Those boundaries shifted to the east and grew considerably when Gary was incorporated.
-The new limits were (starting from the north): 21st Avenue (Wall Street) east to 37th Street and the Tampa Northern Railroad tracks, then south to Hillsborough Bay, west to 30th Street, then back north to 21st Avenue.

 The City of Gary was incorporated in October 1915.
-The municipal boundaries stretched from 30th Street on the west to 37th Street on the east and Wall Street (21st Avenue) on the north to the bay on the south.
+The municipal boundaries at that time were defined as 30th Street on the west to 37th Street on the east and from Wall Street (21st Avenue) on the north to Hillsborough Bay on the south.
 The state legislature abolished the City of Gary in 1919.
 Then, in 1923, the City of Tampa extended its boundaries to encompass the former City of Gary.

 After World War II, an African American population moved into Gary.
 In the 1960s, Interstate 4 cut through the neighborhood, destroying many homes.
-The Gary School was recognized by the City of Tampa as an historical landmark in 2005.